PandaDoc’s Plan for GDPR Compliance

 PandaDoc started GDPR preparation a long time ago, and as part of this process we are reviewing (and updating where necessary) all of our internal processes, procedures, systems, and documentation to ensure that we are ready when the GDPR goes into effect.
 While much of our preparation is happening behind the scenes, we are also working on a number of initiatives that will be visible to our users.
 PandaDoc, among other things:

-- Updating our Data Processing Agreement to meet the requirements of the GDPR in order to permit you to continue to lawfully transfer EU personal data to PandaDoc and permit PandaDoc to continue to lawfully receive and process that data;
+- Updating our Data Processing Addendum to meet the requirements of the GDPR in order to permit you to continue to lawfully transfer EU personal data to PandaDoc and permit PandaDoc to continue to lawfully receive and process that data;

 - Revising our third-party vendor contracts to meet the requirements of the GDPR in order to permit us to continue to lawfully transfer EU personal data to those third parties and permit those third parties to continue to lawfully receive and process that data;